felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

 Here we are just making a simple HTTP request and then decoding the response as a list.
 Speaking of decoding, you'll see `jsonDecode` is a function from a dependency we need to import.
-So let's go ahead nad do that now.
+So let's go ahead and do that now.
 At the top of the file by the other imports go ahead and add:

 ```dart
 import 'dart:convert';